-Each trimester of the year (January-April, May-August, September-December), an All-Stars list of the top ten active players in each grade is published on the OSCF website.
+Each trimester of the year (September-December, January-April, May-August), an All-Stars list of the top ten active players in each grade is published on the OSCF website.
 To be eligible for the All-Stars, you must be an Oregon-based chess player in good standing, have an established rating (either NWSRS or USCF), and have played at least one rated game in the trimester.
 Any player on one or more of the winter, spring, or fall lists is eligible to participate in the All-Stars Invitational.
 In addition, anyone appearing on the “NWSRS Lifetime Achievement” list published in the fall is also an All-Star.
 The Lifetime Achievement All-Stars are the top 25 most active Oregon scholastic players in terms of total number of NWSRS-rated games.
 Finally, beginning with the 2014 event, any player previously inducted into the Kathryn Rose Taylor Order of the Knight who has been an active player during the last year will be eligible as well.
 In the fall, these All-Stars are invited to the Oregon All-Stars Invitational.

 Details of Eligibility

 - For the Winter list, the trimester is September 1 through December 31.
 For the Spring list, the trimester is the January 1 through April 30.
 For the Fall List, the trimester is May 1 through August 31.
 Lists are published within two weeks of the close of the trimester.

-- Player must be in good standing with the USCF (if a member) and OSCF and have earned an established rating in either the NWSRS or the USCF.
+- Player must have earned an established rating in either the NWSRS or the USCF.
 An NWSRS rating is considered established at 15 or more games.
 A USCF rating is considered established at 26 or more games.
 Top player honors are based on the highest established rating earned during the school year.

 - The lists are based on the top ten highest established NWSRS or established USCF ratings (as published in the monthly supplements), by grade, held during the relevant trimester, whether pre- or post- tournament.

 Secrets of Making the List